graffic/javiergr/javiergr/blog/2014/02/python-green-threads-fibers-golang.md

 ## Examples in go

 The *first* one I call it `gophers`.
 It's taken from a go tutorial.
 The idea is that many goroutines (like green threads) exchange messages.
 Each one send to the next the value it receives from the previous goroutine plus one.

+If you're new to the actor model, see how there are no callbacks just threads blocking for content from a channel (the `<-` symbol).

     :::go
     package main